Raagh/angular-karma_test-explorer/README.md

 - Support multiple angular apps per workspace.
 - Detect file changes(workspace, test definitions) and reload tests automatically.
 - Lets you choose test suites or individual tests in the explorer that should be run automatically after each file change.
-- Adds CodeLenses to your test files for starting and debugging tests.
-- Adds Gutter decorations to your test files showing the tests' state.
 - Adds line decorations to the source line where a test failed.

 ## Configuration